-Finely chop the onion and then brown it in a large pan with 30 g of melted butter.
+Finely chop the onion, brown it in a large pan with 30 g of melted butter.

-Add the rice in the pan and let it toast it for a few minutes, until it becomes translucent.
-Pour in the wine and simmer until it’s reduced.
-Cover the rice with the vegetable broth and let it boil; don’t forget to stir frequently so that the rice doesn’t stick to the pan, and add more broth when necessary.
+Add the rice in the pan and let it toast it for a few mins until it becomes translucent.
+Pour in the wine, simmer and let it evaporate.
+Add a ladle a broth, and add more broth when necessary.

-Chop up the gorgonzola and the pears in little cubes, and add them to the risotto when the rice is almost cooked through; the right moment to mix them in is when you estimate that the rice only lacks 5 minutes to be completely ready.
+Chop up Gorgonzola and the pears in little chunks, add them to the rice when it’s almost cooked through; the right moment to mix them in is when you estimate that the rice only lacks 5 minutes to be completely ready.
 Flavour with the grated nutmeg.

-Tip: When you chop up the pears, put some slices aside – they will make for a classy and original decoration.
+Tip: When you chop up the pears, put some slices aside – they will make for an original decoration.

 When rice is well cooked, turn off the heat and take off the pan from the stovetop.
-Add the remaining 20 g of butter and the grated Parmesan.
-Stir well and leave it rest for 2 minutes before serving it.
+Add the remaining 20 g of butter and the grated Parmigiano.
+Stir well and serve it.